mikelovesrobots/math-for-ml/README.md

    ```bash
    pip install -r requirements.txt
    ```
-4. Install VS Code and the "Jupyter" extension
+4. Install VS Code (or Cursor) and the "Jupyter" extension
-5. Open any notebook in VS Code
+5. Open any notebook in your editor
 6. Select your Python interpreter (the venv you created)
 7. Run cells using the play button or Shift+Enter

 ## Requirements

-- Python 3.8 or higher (The author likes managing python with asdf)
+- Python 3.8 or higher (I use asdf for Python version management)
 - See `requirements.txt` for package dependencies

-## Status
+## Contributions

-This repo is a work in progress.
-Contributions and corrections are welcome but may not be merged until the author gets to that concept and actually understands them.
+Contributions are welcome, but I probably won't merge them until I actually understand the mathematical concepts myself.